 Digital marketing is important to the healthcare industry as it offers an expedient, cost-effective means of acquiring patients without the use of costly traditional advertising.

 Competition is arguably more intense online, with hospitals from across the UK (and sometimes the world) competing from visibility.
-However, a well-planned SEO strategy can help a healthcare institution stand out from the crowd.
+However, a well-planned SEO strategy can help a healthcare institution stand out from the crowd on search engines.

 Why is digital marketing important to doctors?